How To Sail From California To Hawaii?

 You should follow the coastline for around 20 to 30 miles if you want the fastest route.
 This will give you a speed advantage, as the winds and currents on the coast will be a great help.

-Although the trip to Hawaii may be relatively easy, the return trip can be a real challenge as you will have to sail around the upper Pacific Ocean.
 Therefore, the best route from Hawaii to California is to sail north until you reach the northernmost edge of the Pacific High.
-Then turn east and sail toward the coast until you are within range of the coast, finally head south.
+Then turn east and sail toward the coast until you are within range of the coast, and finally head south.

 Final Thoughts